Fresh-Quail/Fit-Tracker/README.md

 ## Overview
 This is an academic project that is intended to represent a potential software product.

-Built off a Microsoft prototype project depicting how to interact with an Azure storage account and blob container, forming the foundation for our storage framework
+Prototyped with a Microsoft prototype project depicting how to interact with an Azure storage account and blob container, forming the foundation for our storage framework

+Built with Express.js and hosted on Azure App Services.
+Utilizes Azure's Blob Storage and Google's Visualization API to store and display user data.

 **Group Members/Collaborators:**
 * Ashraf Ibraheem: Fresh-Quail